 In 1971, Phil Zimbardo conducted a social experiment at Stanford University that has since become somewhat legendary.
 It was called the Stanford Prison Experiment and consisted of taking 24 volunteers and making a dozen of the men guards and another dozen men prisoners.
 A mock prison was constructed in the basement of the psychology department at Stanford University to house the “inmates.”
 The experiment was set to last for two weeks but after just six days was called off.

 The 24 participants in the experiment were selected for their position as either prisoner or guard by randomly flipping a coin.
 There was no fundamental difference between the two groups at the beginning of the experiment.
 In less than a week both sides had taken their role so far that countless acts of abuse had been committed by the guard group while the personal identity of the prisoner group had slipped away so much that most referred to themselves by their inmate number rather than their own name.

-Overreach of authority and infringement of civil liberties seems to be accepted more and more under the guise of “keeping the people safe.”
-Unconstitutional (read illegal) check points become a means by which to condition civilians to conform.
+The overreach of authority and infringement of civil liberties seems to be accepted more and more under the guise of “keeping the people safe.”
+Unconstitutional (read illegal) checkpoints become a means by which to condition civilians to conform.
 Disagreeing with an officer of the law can now result in a temporary loss of freedom or worse.
 Statistically speaking, more people have been killed by police officers since 9/11 than US soldiers have been killed in Iraq since the start of the war.